The Role of Vocabularies in Learning Sparse Representations for Ranking: RELATED WORK

-ESPLADE \cite{dudek2023learning} shows an approach to expand vocabulary for an arbitrary set of vocabulary using expanded masked language modeling training.
+\textbf{Learning Custom Vocabularies in SPLADE Models} ESPLADE \cite{dudek2023learning} shows an approach to expand vocabulary for an arbitrary set of vocabulary using expanded masked language modeling training.
 This approach leverages the pretrained weights of Wordpiece-based plain SPLADE models to construct new vocabulary with different semantics and dimensions.
 While the study shows the ESPLADE models maintain effectiveness and efficiency compared to the original SPLADE models, ways to leverage such expanded vocabulary for efficiency have not been studied.

 \cite{yu2024improved} present an approach to improve the effectiveness and efficiency of LSR models by constructing Wordpiece vocabulary from the target corpus and pretraining the BERT from scratch on the target corpus.
 This study enables training a larger dimension of vocabularies, but the effect of static pruning on SPLADE Models with different vocabulary sizes remains unstudied.